THE GEEZER GALLERY BOARD

 Dianne Jean Erickson

 An award-winning artist, Dianne works out of her studio in the Multnomah Village area Portland.
 She is a painter, printmaker and sculptor in various mediums.
 She owned a graphic design and marketing firm in Palo Alto for a number of years.
 Her non-profit experience includes Chief Business Officer of the International Encaustic Artists, Inc. (IEA), President of the Board at the Pacific Art League in Palo Alto, CA, and Communications Director for St. Vincent de Paul in Medford, OR.
 She has a BFA in studio art from Southern Oregon University and was a founding member of a co-op gallery in Jacksonville and Medford, OR.
-Dianne exhibits her work nationally, is represented by Basic Space Gallery in the Pearl District, shows her work with Geezer Gallery, and holds art workshops in a number of mediums at her studio.
+Dianne exhibits her work nationally, shows her work with Geezer Gallery, and holds art workshops in a number of mediums at her studio.